jjp241/syntactic_sugar/README.md

 ## Implemented Solution
 ### Platform
 We implemented a version of our platform with one flow - from logging into our system and activating the token id, through choosing a team, to seeing the challenges, games and quizzes related to that team.
-This is however easily scalable as the logic for each flow is the same as the one we implemented (the only differences are the challenges/games/quizzes for each team).
+However this is easily scalable as the logic for each flow is the same as the one we implemented (the only differences are the challenges/games/quizzes for each team).

+When choosing the team we show a short teams description, in order for the user to get a high level overview of what the team does and if they are interested in doing the challenges/games/quizzes associated with tat team.

+During completing the challenges/games/quizzes the user collects point, which encourages them to keep playing and completing more courses.

+Each move (click) of where the user goes is collected to our database.

-### GoldTocken
+### GoldToken
 We implemented a prototype working version of our GoldToken.
+We also enable entering the token id, by hand in case if the user was to for example get the token id by mail.

 ### Database
 We mocked a database to collect the user data, and user analytics data (our